forthfora/FloodForge/docs/controls.md

 A - Change Attractiveness
 H - Toggle Visibility
 I - Move to back
+ALT+T - Open Tutorial

+## Canon vs Dev positioning
+Rain World has the ability to have two different position types: *Canon* and *Dev*.
+- **Canon**: Shown on the in-game map.
+Uses all three layers, so rooms in different layers can overlap.
+- **Dev**: Used in tools like Cornifer and the dev map.
+Rooms are spread out to avoid overlap.

+You can switch between modes with the `Canon`/`Dev` button.
+Rooms are positioned according to the selected mode.
+Hold ALT to display the room's other position, shown at half transparency.
+Moving a room affects only the active mode.
+In order to move both positions, hold ALT while dragging.

 > **Tip!**
 > To hide this popup: